NeuzaRM/Kmg_FullerPaper2025/6.PacBio_processing_transcriptome_quantification/README.md

 #### 8. Filter transcripts

 Keep transcripts that:
-• overlap with CAGE clusters
+• TSS overlap with CAGE clusters
-• overlap with 3'seq clusters
+• TTS overlap with 3'seq clusters
 • have all junctions with Short-Reads coverage
 • do not have RT switching artifact